Dirt Bike Rider Racing in Dessert

 This lightweight and nimble model comes with a two-stroke engine.
 Despite that, it is well-balanced and provides impressive riding abilities while greatly easing the rider.
 Powered by a 2-stroke engine, this model goes for about $8,500.

-Thanks to this model’s enhanced ergonomics, riders can enjoy comfort even for many hours of intense riding.
-It has a chassis made of 30% carbon, making the overall frame of the bike incredibly light.
+Thanks to its enhanced ergonomics, riders can enjoy comfort even for many hours of intense riding.
+It has a chassis made of 30% carbon, making the overall frame incredibly light for its engine displacement cc.

 Features: